Lachana sincera: Taxonomy

 It was named by Igor Vasilii Kozhanchikov as Gynaephora sincera in his 1950 compendium of the Orgyiini moths of the USSR (which included these genera at the time).
 He based the species on a single male specimen collected by one O. John in the Pamir Mountains in 1909.
 In 1984 Karel Spitzer believed this to be the only known example of the occurrence of this moth, apparently being unaware of two newer specimens collected in 1961.
 At this time Spitzer supposed it might be a synonym of Lachana selenophora, but being unable to examine the holotype, he was unable to be confident about the subject, but in any case he found it closely related to this species.
 Spitzer classified it within the subgenus Dasyorgyia of the genus Gynaephora, in his treatment of that genus.
 The subgenus Dasyorgyia had as type species Gynaephora pumila, when this taxon was moved by Tatyana A. Trofimova to Dicallomera pumila in 2008, she was also obliged to move Lachana sincera as well as L. alpherakii and L. selenophora and to Lachana from the subgenus Dasyorgyia.

 The holotype, and the two other specimens, are kept at the Zoological Institute of the Russian Academy of Sciences, St. Petersburg.

 Description

 The wingspan is about 24 mm.
-The head, thorax, and abdomen are densely pilose with long silky brown hairs and an admixture of pale greyish and red hairs.
-The forewing is mostly light beige, but brown in the basal area, mixed with whitish-grey scales.
-The hindwings are dark brown with an indistinct dark marginal band and slightly lighter medial area.

-A female or caterpillars have never been seen.